skazochnik3d/Bake-Manager/README.md

 # <img width="16" height="16" alt="Image" src="https://github.com/user-attachments/assets/33be734e-52f9-4f33-944a-1e3c509d2bd5" /> What does it do?

 - Organizes textures into Texture Set folders for clearer visual navigation.
-- **Live Project Folder:** - keeps project files synchronized with the plugin.
+- <kbd>Live Project Folder</kbd> - keeps project files synchronized with the plugin.
 - Saves baking Projects and Setups as presets that can be quickly reused in new projects.
 - Automatically renames maps after baking using the Texture Set name, preset name, and map type.
 - ***Marmoset Bridge*** - creates a Marmoset Toolbag scene for quick bake adjustments.